Pietro Leoni

 Pietro Leoni (1 January 1909 – 26 July 1995) was an Italian priest of the Society of Jesus and the Russian Greek Catholic Church.
-His memoir of surviving the Gulag, Spio dei Vaticano, was published after his return to the West.
+His memoir of surviving the Gulag, "Spia del Vaticano!", was published after his return to the West.

 Early life

 He was born to peasant parents in Montaltovecchio, near Forlì, Emilia-Romagna, Kingdom of Italy.
 In 1922, he entered the minor seminary at Modigliana.

 In 1927, Leonid joined the Society of Jesus, which sent him to study at the Pontifical Gregorian University in Rome.
 He arrived at the Russicum, a Jesuit-run seminary established to train priests of the Russian Greek Catholic Church for missionary work in the Soviet Union and the Russian diaspora, in 1934.
 After briefly teaching there as an in residence philosophy tutor, Leoni applied to permanently join the Russian Apostolate and was ordained in 1939 as a priest of the Byzantine Rite.